joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/011-Privilege-Access-Management.md

 - **Damage Limitation**
   - Administrator privileges used selectively.
   - Routine tasks performed with standard access, reducing potential harm.

+To enhance security, we can transition from static to just-in-time access.

+- **Static Privileges**
+    - Continuous 24/7 access with full privileges.
+    - Security relies on the login process.

+- **Just-in-Time PAM**
+    - Role-based subset privileges triggered on-demand.

 ## Privileged Accounts